Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Introduction

 \section{Introduction}

 Visual impairment (VI) is a term used to describe any type of vision loss, ranging from partial vision loss to someone who cannot see at all \cite{adeyemiChallengesAdaptationsPublic2022,ahmedPrivacyConcernsBehaviors2015}.
 People with VI have various types of assistive technologies (AT) available to help them browse the internet \cite{southwellEvaluationFindingAid2013}, e.g., text-only browsers and screen readers.
 Screen readers are installed on users' computers or phones to read information by outputting it as sound \cite{rotardTactileWebBrowsing2008,southwellEvaluationFindingAid2013,wangAccessiblePrivacy2022}.
 They work with the browser and interpret the code that is used to build web pages \cite{chandrashekarHearingBelievingPerception}.
 Screen readers are not capable of conveying visual and spatial information, such as layout and images, to the user unless relevant meta-information is provided in the web page code through \emph{markups}.
-In addition, the text is only presented line by line, making it harder to get an overview of the page \cite{rotardTactileWebBrowsing2008}.
-This also makes it more difficult to understand the relations of a website's different parts and identify navigation links.
+In addition, the content of a web page is spoken out loud in a linear order, which can differ from the visual order on the screen as well as make it harder to get an overview of the page~\cite{southwellEvaluationFindingAid2013}.
+To combat this, screen readers can navigate using headings to jump to different sections and they can also search for content within a web page \cite{rotardTactileWebBrowsing2008}.
+This method of presentation makes it more difficult to understand the relations of a website's different parts and identify navigation links.
 To ensure that AT can correctly interpret websites, there are various accessibility standards, such as the Web Content Accessibility Guidelines (WCAG) provided by the World Wide Web Consortium (W3C) \cite{w3WCAGOverview2022}.
 WCAG aims to provide a shared standard for web content accessibility.
 The WCAG documents explain how to make web content more accessible to disabled people.
 To be included in the WCAG, issues must impact disabled people with greater effect than those without disabilities \cite{w3UnderstandingConformance}.